 In-Person Service Registration

-To reduce crowd-size and to spread out service attendance, we will cap each service at 1/3 sanctuary capacity.
-Please sign up for up to two in-person services at rodephshalom.org/hhd-registration.
-If you need assistance with this process, contact firstname.lastname@example.org.
+Please sign up for up to two in-person services at rodephshalom.org/hhd-registration in the coming weeks.
+If you need assistance with this process, contact email@example.com.

-Please sign up at rodephshalom.org/hhd-registration.
+Please sign up at rodephshalom.org/hhd-registration in the coming weeks.
 After completing the form, you will receive an email with links to online services.
-If you need assistance with this process, contact email@example.com.
+If you need assistance with this process, contact firstname.lastname@example.org.

 Livestream Experience & Prayerbooks